ketetefid/EnigmaEncryptor/README.md

 ```
 Now you can fire up the web system by `docker-compose up`.
 The apache-php webserver will be available at http://127.0.0.1:8000 and the ReactJS webserver will be accessible at http://127.0.0.1:3001.

-Note: If you want to interact with the Apache webserver from the ReacJS side and be able to send get/post requests and connect to the DB from there, you need to modify some files accordingly:
+:point_right: `Note 2:` If you want to interact with the Apache webserver from the ReacJS side and be able to send get/post requests and connect to the DB from there, you need to modify some files accordingly:
 1. Add the following line of code to the beginning of `php/upload.php`.
 ```php
 header('Access-Control-Allow-Origin: *');